-Platform(s) JVM usage Solaris and Linux Server processes use the server HotSpot JVM.
+Platform(s) JVM usage

+Solaris and Linux Server processes use the server HotSpot JVM.

 Clients use the client HotSpot JVM.
-AIX Server processes and clients use the classic JVM.
-HP-UX Server processes and clients use the HotSpot JVM (there is only one HotSpot version on HP-UX).

-To override this behavior for UNIX and Linux server-side processes, edit the server's approfile file.
-Look for the case statement and update the definition of the native search path for your platform (LD_LIBRARY_PATH, SHLIB_PATH, or LIBPATH) to point to the JVM you want.
+To override this behavior for UNIX and Linux server-side processes, edit the server's .agprofile file.
+Look for the case statement and update the definition of the native search path for your platform (LD_LIBRARY_PATH) to point to the JVM you want.